 Learn gross pay vs. net pay, how to find both types of wages, and where to record gross and net pay.

-Gross vs. net pay
+Gross and net pay

 Both gross and net pay deal with what your employee earns for their work at your business.
 But, the difference between gross vs. net pay comes down to when you withhold deductions.